josiahwsmith10/complextorch/README.md

 ## Dependencies

 This library requires numpy and PyTorch.[PyTorch](https://pytorch.org/get-started/locally/) should be installed to your environment using the compute platform (CPU/GPU) settings for your machine.
+PyTorch will not be automatically installed with the installation of complextorch and MUST be installed manually by the user.

 ## Instalation: